TravelModellingGroup/Documentation/tmg-documentation/1.6/index.md

 ## TMGToolbox for Aimsun

 The [TMG Toolbox for Aimsun](tmgtoolbox_aimsun/index.md) is a set of scripts for [Aimsun Next](https://www.aimsun.com/) that allow XTMF to automate the usage of it.

+## TMG.Visum

+[TMG.Visum](tmg.visum/index.md) is an optional set of modules for XTMF that can automate [PTV's VISUM](https://www.ptvgroup.com/en/products/ptv-visum) software.

 ## GTAModel V4